 Even though we consider hands-free devices to be better and not distracted, this isn’t completely true.
 You might be talking on the phone on a hands-free device so both hands are on the wheel and eyes are on the road, but your brain is most likely more focused on your conversation.
 Hands-free devices may be legal, but they’re still not completely safe to use while driving.

 If another driver on the road was distracted when they caused your accident, then you could use our help.
-Our Columbia distracted driving accident attorney can help prove the other driver was being negligent when they collided with you.
+Our Columbia, SC distracted driving accident attorney can help prove the other driver was being negligent when they collided with you.
 With our support, you will be able to recover the full and fair compensation that you deserve.

 South Carolina Distracted Driving Laws